MaitreyeeCoolkarni/Exp-7-Arrays-Strings-/README.md

 Key Characteristics

-Fixed Size: The size of an array is determined at declaration and cannot be changed during runtime (in standard C++ arrays).
+1)Fixed Size: The size of an array is determined at declaration and cannot be changed during runtime (in standard C++ arrays).

-Homogeneous: All elements must be of the same data type (e.g., all int, all float, etc.).
+2)Homogeneous: All elements must be of the same data type (e.g., all int, all float, etc.).

-Contiguous Memory: Elements are stored sequentially, enabling fast access via index.
+3)Contiguous Memory: Elements are stored sequentially, enabling fast access via index.

-Index-Based Access: Elements are accessed using their index (e.g., arr[0] for the first element).
+4)Index-Based Access: Elements are accessed using their index (e.g., arr[0] for the first element).

-Static vs Dynamic:
+5)Static vs Dynamic:

-Static Arrays: Declared with a fixed size at compile-time (e.g., int arr[5];).
+6)Static Arrays: Declared with a fixed size at compile-time (e.g., int arr[5];).

-Dynamic Arrays: Allocated at runtime using new and deallocated using delete (e.g., int* arr = new int[5];).
+7)Dynamic Arrays: Allocated at runtime using new and deallocated using delete (e.g., int* arr = new int[5];).

-Elements are accessed using the index: arr[i].
+8)Elements are accessed using the index: arr[i].

-Modification: Assign new values using the index (e.g., arr[2] = 50;).
+9)Modification: Assign new values using the index (e.g., arr[2] = 50;).

 Limitations
 Fixed size (static arrays cannot grow or shrink).